Validation Risk Assessment (Issue11.)$125.00

-This would appear to mean that the original all embracing approach to all electronic records is to be dropped and the rigors of part 11 applied only to the data that directly affects product quality and safety, and record (of the product) integrity.
+This new found freedom to assess records and set justified management of them would appear to mean that the original all embracing approach to all electronic records is to be dropped and the full rigors of part 11 applied only to the data that directly affects product quality, safety, and records (of the product) integrity.

 This would appear to mean that if your in-house document control is secure and robust; then it will be acceptable in the matter of audit trail / record retention and record copying.

 "We will enforce all predicate rule requirements, including predicate rule record and record keeping requirements."

 This is a statement to the effect that in all other ways 21 CFR Part 11 will be enforced.